Readmikenow has written about various medical conditions. He has previously written a series of articles on Polyarteritis nodosa.

 A Father And Homeless

 A few months after the incident, his son's mother brought back their son and left him with Gardner.
 At this time, Gardner was working hard to become the top trainee at Dean Witter Reynolds.
 He eagerly made hundreds of calls each day.
 Gardner eventually passed the test for a Series 7 license and could legally trade stocks.
 He was then made a full employee of the firm.
 Gardner was living in a cheap place that did not permit children.
 He left there and struggled to save enough money to get an apartment.
-It was a time when Gardner spent his money for childcare, slept where he could find a place and stood in lines at soup kitchens.
+It was a time when Gardner spent his money for childcare, slept where he could find a place, and stood in lines at soup kitchens.
 He was very good at hiding this from his fellow workers.
 None of them knew he and his son were homeless.
 Gardner eventually found a home.
 He got back together with his son's mother, and they had a daughter.
 They agreed to not enter into a relationship.
 She committed to watching both children as he spent long days at his new job.

 Read More From Reelrundown

 Chris Gardner now spends several months a year traveling to countries around the world speaking to audiences anxious to hear what he has to say.
 He tells them how we are not products of our childhood.
 Gardner tells audiences how he made some positive choices in his life.
-He thanks to the love of his mother as well as encouragement and support of many individuals helped guide him.
+He thanks the love of his mother as well as the encouragement and support of many individuals who helped guide him.